UMAprotocol/docs/docs/build-walkthrough/emp-deployment.md

 This tutorial will show you how to deploy an Expiring Multi Party (EMP) contract using Etherscan or existing deployment scripts.
 By following these instructions, you will be able to launch an EMP on the Kovan testnet or Ethereum mainnet.

 This is the high-level EMP deployment process that you will need to follow.

-- Verify that your desired [price identifier](/uma-tokenholders/adding-price-id#what-is-a-price-identifier) and [collateral type](/uma-tokenholders/adding-price-id#what-is-a-collateral-currency) is available on the network you wish to deploy your contract to.
+Note that this tutorial operates under the assumption that your desired [price identifier](/uma-tokenholders/adding-price-id#what-is-a-price-identifier) and [collateral type](/uma-tokenholders/adding-price-id#what-is-a-collateral-currency) is available on the network you wish to deploy your contract to.

 - Write your contract parameters.
 - Deploy your contract with Etherscan OR
 - Deploy your contract with a deployment script.